MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 The details depend on the type of project.
 For a web application:

-* Adds these files to your project:
+* Adds files to your project:
     * ApplicationInsights.config
     * ai.js

-* Installs these NuGet packages:
+* Installs NuGet packages:
     * Application Insights API: The core API
     * Application Insights API for Web Applications: Used to send telemetry from the server
     * Application Insights API for JavaScript Applications: Used to send telemetry from the client